Yemen's president steps aside amid efforts to end war | Politics

 Al-Alimi enjoys close ties with Saudi Arabia and other political groups inside Yemen, including the powerful Islah party - the transnational Muslim Brotherhood's branch in Yemen.

-The council has seven members, including Aydarous al-Zubaidi, head of the secessionist Southern Transitional Council — an umbrella group of heavily armed and well-financed militias propped up by the UAE since 2015.
+The council has seven other members, all of who have a political and military influence on the ground in Yemen.
+That includes Aydarous al-Zubaidi, head of the secessionist Southern Transitional Council -- an umbrella group of heavily armed and well-financed militias propped up by the UAE since 2015.

 Sheikh Sultan al-Aradah, the powerful governor of the energy-rich Marib province, was also named a member of the council.
 So was Tariq Saleh, a militia leader and nephew of the late president who has close ties with the UAE.